Multi-Container Pods

 • Good practices, and also anti-patterns to avoid

-How containers in a Pod can communicate
+How containers in a Pod communicate

 Containers in the same Pod share the same network namespace and can communicate over localhost.
 They can also share storage volumes mounted into the Pod, which allows files and directories to be used as a communication channel.
-This section explains the common mechanisms for intra-pod communication, trade-offs between them, and simple examples showing when to prefer network-based communication versus file-based coordination.
+This section explains the common mechanisms for intra-pod communication, trade-offs between them, and basic examples showing when to prefer network-based communication versus file-based coordination.

 Resource sharing and container coordination

-Understanding Init containers
+Init containers

 Understanding ephemeral containers